 The municipality has developed an annual public participation programme.
 The programme targets all wards and specific villages.
 These meetings afford politicians opportunity to report back on progress made and direct contact with ordinary community members.
-The municipality also conduct IDP/Budget public participation during the month of April/May.
+The municipality also conduct IDP/Budget public participation during the month of May.
 These meetings are well attended and are spread across the 8 municipal clusters.
+During the 2021/2022 financial year the municipality held its public participation programmes during the month of April and May to allow communities to give inputs to the draft IDP and Budget towards the finalisation of the final IDP.